AndreaGiulianoK/OwlOSC/README.md

 			listener.AddAddress("/test",(packet) => {
 				Debug.Log(packet.ToString());
 			});
-			//Start Threaded message reader
-			listener.StartAddressEvaluationLoop();

-			//If You want to create  UNITY OBJECT in main thread you can read directly in a coroutine StartCoroutine(ReadLoop());
+			//If You want to create UNITY OBJECT in main thread you can read from a message pool from a coroutine StartCoroutine(ReadLoop());
 		}